SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-10-republicans-vs-herd-immunity.md

 mess it up for the rest of us.
 Having 17% of the population being vaccine resisting Republicans isn't _immediately_ fatal.
-But _only if we get near-perfect vaccination acceptance everywhere else, and the new variants aren't even more virulent._  They're burning up the margin of safety in the name of&hellip; being knuckleheads?
+But _only if we get near-perfect vaccination acceptance everywhere else, and the new variants aren't even more virulent._  They're burning up the margin of safety in the name of&hellip; knuckleheadery?!

 ## Consequences